-- 1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
+1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
 Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the College official shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request amendment of an education record that the student believes is inaccurate.
-Students may ask an appropriate College official to amend a record that they believe is inaccurate.
-The student should write to the College official, clearly identify the part of the record he or she wants changed, and specify why he/she believes it is inaccurate.
-The College will notify the student of the decision.
-If the College decides not to amend the record as requested by the student, the College will advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
+If the records are not maintained by the College official shall advise the student of the correct official to whom the request should be addressed.